marenlab/Two-Way_Active_Avoidance_Test/README.md

 This toolbox streamlines the **visualization and organization of experimental data** from the **Colbourn active avoidance chamber** by aligning outputs with the distinct event types recorded throughout behavioral sessions.

+### **Input**
+Still under construction.
+Bugs may occur if the configured labels differ from the default ones described here.
+Alternatively, if the infrared sensors that collect the data produce conflicting outputs, such as:

+RIGHT ENTRANCE / LEFT ENTRANCE
+RIGHT EXIT / LEFT EXIT
+This would not match the expected pattern.
+New conditions in the code still need to be implemented

 ---

 ## 📁 Main Script